opentracing-contrib/java-opentracing-walkthrough/README.md

 mvn package exec:exec
 ```

-In your web broswer, navigate to http://127.0.0.1:10001 and order yourself some
+In your web browser, navigate to http://127.0.0.1:10001 and order yourself some
 µ-donuts.

 ### Pick a Tracer